IvanX8635/github-tutorial/README.md

 ``git revert [SHA]``- Use ``git log`` to see the tag (SHA) - the characters that indicates or identifies a commit.
 This will allow you to roll back changes with a particular commit.

 **Let say you have committed something and want to go back**
-Do ``git log`` within the repo and identify the checkpoint you want to go back to You can ``git reset --soft HEAD`` to undo the commit and still have what is on stage previously
+Do ``git log`` within the repo and identify the checkpoint.

+You can ``git reset --soft HEAD`` to undo the commit and still have what is on stage one commit previously previously.

-``git reset --hard HEAD`` completely nukes it
+``git reset --hard HEAD`` completely nukes it and resets everything; even what has been added on stage one commit previously.

 ---